freesewing/freesewing/markdown/dev/reference/terms/editor/en.md

 title: Editor
 ---

-A person who contributs to/with content.
+A person who contributes to/with content.
 Either by writing blog posts or documentation, or posts for social media.
 But it can also be video editing or making illustrations.